grantemsley/MultiPoolMiner/README.md

 - CCMiner (NVIDIA cards only) may need 'MSVCR120.dll' if you don't already have it: https://www.microsoft.com/en-gb/download/details.aspx?id=40784.
 Make sure that you install both the x86 and the x64 versions.
 - CCMiner (NVIDIA cards only) may need 'VCRUNTIME140.DLL' if you don't already have it: https://www.microsoft.com/en-us/download/details.aspx?id=48145.
 Make sure that you install both the x86 and the x64 versions.
 - You may need 'excavator.exe' if you don't already have it: https://github.com/nicehash/excavator/releases (NVIDIA cards only)
-- To use DSTM miner may need 'zm.exe' if you don't already have it: https://bitcointalk.org/index.php?topic=2021765.0 (NVIDIA cards only)
+- To use DSTM miner you need 'zm.exe' if you don't already have it: https://bitcointalk.org/index.php?topic=2021765.0 (NVIDIA cards only)
 - It is highly recommended to set Virtual Memory size in Windows to at least 16 GB in multi-GPU systems: Computer Properties -> Advanced System Settings -> Performance -> Advanced -> Virtual Memory
 - Please see the FAQ section on the bottom of this page before submitting bugs and feature requests on Github. https://github.com/MultiPoolMiner/MultiPoolMiner/issues
 - Logs and Stats are produced in text format; use them when submitting issues.